onur-kantar/Count-Master-Clone-Game/README.md

 # Count-Master-Demo-Game
-This is the work I did to create a clone of the Count Master game.
+This is the work I did in 4 days to create a clone of Count Master game.
 I tried to create some basic mechanics used in the game.

 ## Mechanics: